vmc-project/vmc-documentation/content/installation/vmc.md

 VMC requires [ROOT](https://root.cern.ch/).

-In 2019, the [vmc core package](/user-guide/vmc/vmc-library) was separated from the ROOT source into a new stand-alone [vmc](https://github.com/vmc-project/vmc) package in the GitHub [vmc-project](https://github.com/vmc-project) organization.
+The [vmc core package](/user-guide/vmc/vmc-library) was separated from the ROOT source into a new stand-alone [vmc](https://github.com/vmc-project/vmc) package in the GitHub [vmc-project](https://github.com/vmc-project) organization.
 The motivation for this step was a gain in flexibility and faster workflow for new developments of multiple engine mode.
-Since ROOT version 6.18, the vmc package in ROOT is deprecated and it's compilation is optional.
+The `vmc` package in ROOT is deprecated since ROOT version 6.18 (its compilation is optional) and it is going to be removed in the next ROOT version, 6.26.
 The VMC stand-alone is then needed for building Geant3 and Geant4 VMC when using ROOT compiled with the vmc disabled (default).

 VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and Cmake configuration files.
 To install VMC: